webdevlaw/Draft-OSB/Part 3 - Other duties of service providers.md

 (4) OFCOM may only describe information of the following kinds in a notice under subsection (1)—

 (a) information about the incidence of illegal content, content that is harmful to children and content that is harmful to adults on a user-to- user service or in search results (as the case may be), and about how many users are assumed to have encountered this by means of the service;

 (b) information about how such content is disseminated by means of a service;

 (c) information about—

   (i) in the case of a user-to-user service, how the terms of service are applied;
   (ii) in the case of a search service, how the statements of policies and procedures mentioned in sections 21(4) and 22(4) are applied;

-(d) information about the systems and processes for users to report— (i) in the case of a user-to-user service, content present on the service which is considered to be illegal content, content that is harmful to children or content that is harmful to adults, or other content which is considered to breach the terms of service;
+(d) information about the systems and processes for users to report—

+  (i) in the case of a user-to-user service, content present on the service which is considered to be illegal content, content that is harmful to children or content that is harmful to adults, or other content which is considered to breach the terms of service;
   (ii) in the case of a search service, content encountered in or via search results which is considered to be illegal content or content that is harmful to children, or other content which is considered to breach any statements of policies or procedures relating to the service which have been made publicly available by the provider of the service;

 (e) information about systems and processes which a provider uses to deal with illegal content, content that is harmful to children and content that is harmful to adults, including systems and processes for identifying such content, and—

   (i) in the case of a user-to-user service, taking down such content;
   (ii) in the case of a search service, minimising the risk of illegal content or content that is harmful to children being encountered in or via search results;

 (f) information about functionalities to help users manage risks relating to content that is harmful to children and content that is harmful to adults;

 (g) information about steps that a provider is taking to comply with any duty set out in Part 2 (including in particular steps that are described in a code of practice under section 29);

 (h) information about ways in which a provider co-operates with government, regulatory or other public sector bodies in the United Kingdom, in particular those involved in the enforcement of the criminal law;

-(i) information about systems and processes by which a provider assesses the risk of harm to individuals from the presence of illegal content, content that is harmful to children or content that is harmful to adults on a user-to-user service or in search results (as the case may be)— (i) when a service is initially being designed or developed, (ii) when any further development or update to a service is being considered, and
+(i) information about systems and processes by which a provider assesses the risk of harm to individuals from the presence of illegal content, content that is harmful to children or content that is harmful to adults on a user-to-user service or in search results (as the case may be)—

+  (i) when a service is initially being designed or developed, (ii) when any further development or update to a service is being considered, and
   (iii) while a service is in operation;

-(j) information about systems and processes a provider has in place — (i) to direct users of a service to information about how they can protect themselves from harm in relation to illegal content, content that is harmful to children and content that is harmful to adults, and
+(j) information about systems and processes a provider has in place —

+  (i) to direct users of a service to information about how they can protect themselves from harm in relation to illegal content, content that is harmful to children and content that is harmful to adults, and
   (ii) to counteract or provide support to users of a service in relation to illegal content, content that is harmful to children or content that is harmful to adults present on a user-to-user service or encountered in or via search results (as the case may be);

 (k) information about steps that a provider is taking to provide a higher standard of protection for children than for adults;

 (l) information about steps that a provider is taking to improve the media literacy of users of a service, and an evaluation of the effectiveness of such steps;

 (m) information about any other steps that a provider is taking which relate to online safety matters.

-(5) When determining which information to require in a notice under subsection (1) in relation to a particular service, OFCOM must take into account— (a) the kinds of content in relation to which the provider of the service has duties under Chapter 2 or 3 of Part 2 (as the case may be);
+(5) When determining which information to require in a notice under subsection (1) in relation to a particular service, OFCOM must take into account—

+(a) the kinds of content in relation to which the provider of the service has duties under Chapter 2 or 3 of Part 2 (as the case may be);
-Part 3 — Other duties of service providers
-Chapter 1 — Transparency reports

-#### 46

 (b) the capacity of the provider of the service to produce information;

 (c) the kind of service it is;

 (d) the functionalities of the service;

 (e) the number of users of the service;

 (f) the proportion of users of the service who are children.